 The research design includes interviews with participants in training/support activities around 12 months after the activity (same sample as for the module (A) on competence development).
+The research approach of this third round of interviews is focused on the revision of the self-perceived developed competences two months after the training/activity (module (A)) as well as the transfer of these acquired competences into practice.
+Thus, questions about long-term effects and/or changes in the (youth work) practice through the attended training/activity in question will be addressed.
 If applicable, these interviews should also refer to effects on the organisations of the interviewed participants module (C).
 In this respect, the sample of participants should reflect a broad scope of organisations, including from organisations with no prior involvement in YiA or E+/YiA.